KateMcGuane/spill_the_beans/README.md

   | | | "The Ultimate Coffee Cocktail" (Introduction) |
   | | [SuperValu](https://supervalu.ie/recipes/classic-irish-coffee) | "Classic Irish Coffee" |

   All external references used in this project are for educational purposes only.
 Any ownership of referenced materials belongs solely to the parties accredited above, or where otherwise stated by said parties.
+  Smaller snippets of content such as comments were written by myself.

   #### Template & README